Cytoplasmic streaming: Gravisensing

-Natural emergence of cytoplasmic streaming in Chara corallina
+Natural emergence

 Cytoplasmic streaming occurs due to the motion of organelles attached to actin filaments via myosin motor proteins.
 However, in Chara corallina, the organization of actin filaments is highly ordered.
 Actin is a polar molecule, which means that myosin only moves in one direction along the actin filament.
 Thus, in Chara corallina, where motion of the chloroplasts and the myosin molecule follow a barber pole pattern, the actin filaments must all be similarly oriented within each section.
 In other words, the section where the chloroplasts move upward will have all of the actin filaments oriented in the same upward direction, and the section where the chloroplasts move downward will have all the actin filaments oriented in the downward direction.

 This organization emerges naturally from basic principles.
 With basic, realistic assumptions about the actin filament, Woodhouse demonstrated that the formation of two sets of actin filament orientations in a cylindrical cell is likely.
 His assumptions included a force keeping the actin filament in place once set down, an attractive force between filaments leading them to be more likely align as a filament already in place, and a repulsive force preventing alignment perpendicular to the length of the cylindrical cell.

 The first two assumptions derive from the molecular forces within the actin filament, while the last assumption was made due to the actin molecule's dislike of curvature.
 Computer simulations run with these assumptions with varying parameters for the assumptive forces almost always leads to highly ordered actin organizations.
 However, no order was as organized and consistent as the barber pole pattern found in nature, which suggests this mechanism plays role, but is not wholly responsible for the organization of actin filaments in Chara corallina.

-Cytoplasmic flows created by pressure gradients
+Created by pressure gradients

 Cytoplasmic streaming in some species is caused by pressure gradients along the length of the cell.